uktrade/data-hub-api/README.md

     and `DJANGO_SUPERUSER_SSO_EMAIL_USER_ID` the same as `DJANGO_SUPERUSER_EMAIL` in data-hub-api .env file otherwise the user may not exist

+    You will also need to add `DNB_SERVICE_BASE_URL` and `DNB_SERVICE_TOKEN` to dnb-service/.env in order to use DnB functionality.
+These credentials can be found in Vault

 3. Run make command

     ```shell